HSBNE-Archive/Policy/Rules/Rules.md

         Act.
     3. The management committee may exercise the powers of the association—

-        a.  to borrow, raise or secure the payment of amounts in a way the members of the association decide; and
+        1.  to borrow, raise or secure the payment of amounts in a way the members of the association decide; and
-        b.  to secure the amounts mentioned in paragraph (a) or the payment or performance of any debt, liability, contract, guarantee or other engagement incurred or to be entered into by the association in any way, including by the issue of debentures (perpetual or otherwise) charged upon the whole or part of the associations property, both present and future; and
+        2.  to secure the amounts mentioned in paragraph (1) or the payment or performance of any debt, liability, contract, guarantee or other engagement incurred or to be entered into by the association in any way, including by the issue of debentures (perpetual or otherwise) charged upon the whole or part of the associations property, both present and future; and
-        c.  to purchase, redeem or pay off any securities issued; and
+        3.  to purchase, redeem or pay off any securities issued; and
-        d.  to borrow amounts from members and pay interest on the amounts borrowed; and
+        4.  to borrow amounts from members and pay interest on the amounts borrowed; and
-        e.  to mortgage or charge the whole or part of its property; and
+        5.  to mortgage or charge the whole or part of its property; and
-        f.  to issue debentures and other securities, whether outright or as security for any debt, liability or obligation of the association; and
+        6.  to issue debentures and other securities, whether outright or as security for any debt, liability or obligation of the association; and
-        g.  to provide and pay off any securities issued; and
+        7.  to provide and pay off any securities issued; and
-        h.  to invest in a way the members of the association may from time to time decide.
+        8.  to invest in a way the members of the association may from time to time decide.

-    4. For subrule (3)(d), the rate of interest must not be more than the current rate being charged for overdrawn accounts on money lent (regardless of the term of the loan) by—
+    4. For subrule (3)(4), the rate of interest must not be more than the current rate being charged for overdrawn accounts on money lent (regardless of the term of the loan) by—

-        a.  the financial institution for the association; or
+        1.  the financial institution for the association; or
-        b.  if there is more than 1 financial institution for the association—the financial institution nominated by the management committee.
+        2.  if there is more than 1 financial institution for the association—the financial institution nominated by the management committee.

 23. #### Meetings of management committee